pennylane-hq/jean_test_front/README.md

 # jean_test_front
-This repository contains the guidelines for the frontend interview question, as well as a repository skeleton with which to start.
-It provides a bootstrapped MVP to help you get started quickly.
+This repository contains the guidelines for the frontend interview question as well as a bootstrapped MVP to help you begin quickly.

 ## Your mission